skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

 -V, --version
   Show the SkoolKit version number and exit.

+-w, --line-width `WIDTH`
+  Set the maximum line width of the skool file (79 by default).
+This option has no effect when creating a skool file from a skool file template.

 -z, --defb-zfill
   Pad decimal values in DEFB statements with leading zeroes.